 If you like this giant cookie, you’ll love our salted caramel giant cookie too.
 It is so good!Jump to Recipe

 There are few things more scrumptious than a chocolate chip cookie and a glass of milk except for maybe hot cookie dough and a scoop of ice cream.
 But, what the heck is hot cookie dough, anyway, and how does it differ from a regular cookie?
 Well, the hot cookie dough is known for its warm gooey center, and it is amazing!

 The ooey-gooey melted chocolate and tasty tender cookie dough make for the perfect ending to a delicious meal.
 And, it’s an ideal way to wrap up a dinner party with lots of guests, and it’s fun too!
 The kids will go bonkers for it, and the adults will ask how you made it!

-Unlike a wholly baked cookie, this hot cookie dough is baked in a deep dish cast iron pan or ramekin and pulled from the oven a few minutes before it is completely baked.
+Unlike a fully baked cookie, this hot cookie dough recipe is baked in a deep dish cast iron pan or ramekin and pulled from the oven a few minutes before it is completely baked.
 So the best way to think about it is a chocolate chip cookie pie.

 Not only is this recipe a home run as is, but it’s also highly customizable.
-Thus, based on seasonality, holidays, birthdays, and a near-infinite amount of special occasions, you can change it up.
+Thus, you can change it up based on seasonality, holidays, birthdays, and a near-infinite amount of special occasions.
 With that, we share several variations and a few more ideas you may want to try below.

 Below, you will see all ingredients and notice that they are the same for chocolate chip cookies.
 The quantities listed on the recipe card below are suitable for an 8-inch cast iron pan.